The Simplicity of Physical Laws: Theoretical Benefits

-On BSA, some mosaics are favorable: they support optimal summaries that are simpler than themselves and provide ``Humean explanations'' about the mosaic.
-In fact, in a sense, most mosaics are not favorable \citep{lazarovici2020typical}.
-There exist mosaics underdetermined by actual evidence that do not support any good summaries.
-Given the actual evidence, with PNS, we are epistemically justified in inferring that the actual best system is relatively simple such that it can provide a ``Humean explanation'' about the actual mosaic.
-In effect, we are expecting that the actual Humean mosaic is a favorable one that completely cooperates with our scientific methodology and is such that it can be unified in a reasonably simple best system.
+Certain mosaics in BSA, however, are favorable: they permit optimal summaries that are simpler than themselves and offer ``Humean explanations'' of the mosaic.
+Yet, most mosaics may not be favorable \citep{lazarovici2020typical}.
+There exist mosaics that are underdetermined by actual evidence and lack good summaries.
+However, with PNS, we are epistemically justified in inferring that the actual best system is relatively simple, enabling it to provide a Humean explanation of the actual mosaic.
+Essentially, we expect that the actual Humean mosaic is favorable, i.e. it cooperates with our scientific methodology and can be unified under a reasonably simple best system.

-On both MinP and BSA, the viability of scientific explanation can be justified by PNS.
+Thus, on both MinP and BSA, the viability of scientific explanation ultimately hinges on PNS.